SmolAlli/AutoSplit64plusLinux/README.md

 ```
 May also need to install `libsimde-dev`

-## I do not expect this to work flawlessly (or at all for others)
-I do not have experience doing this sort of work so its mostly held together with glue and tape (and lots of ai)

 ## Building AppImage
 To build the AppImage, simply run the build script:
 ```bash